fryasdf/wp-bildog-website/wp-content/plugins/disable-comments/readme.txt

 **Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.**

 == Changelog ==

+= 1.2 =
+* Allow network administrators to disable comments on custom post types across the whole network.

 = 1.1.1 =
 * Fix PHP warning when active_sitewide_plugins option doesn't contain expected data type.